 In February 2011, the Company entered into a contract with BARDA for the advanced development of BCV as a medical countermeasure in the event of a smallpox release.
 Under the contract, the Company may receive up to \$75.8 million in expense reimbursement and \$5.3 million in fees over the performance of 1 base segment and 4 option segments.
 Exercise of each option segment is solely at the discretion of BARDA.
-Currently, option segments 1 through 3 have been exercised.
 The Company assessed the services in accordance with the authoritative guidance and concluded that there is a potential of 5 separate contracts (1 base segment and 4 option segments) within this agreement, each of which has a single performance obligation.
-The transaction price for each segment, based on the transaction price as defined in each segment contract, is allocated to the single performance obligation.
+At present, all option segments (1 through 4) have been exercised, as well as the base segment.
+The transaction price for each segment, based on the transaction price as defined in each segment contract, is allocated to the single performance obligation for each contract.
+The transaction price is recognized over time by measuring the progress toward complete satisfaction of the performance obligation.
 For reimbursable expenses, this occurs as qualifying research activities are conducted based on invoices from company vendors.
 For the fixed fee, the progress toward complete satisfaction is estimated based on the costs incurred to date relative to the total estimated costs per the terms of each contract.
 The Company typically invoices BARDA monthly as costs are incurred.
 Any amounts received in advance of performance are recorded as deferred revenue until earned.
 The base segment and first option segment were completed prior to adoption of ASC 606.
-The Company is currently performing under the second and third option segments of the contract during which the Company may receive up to a total of \$23.9 million and \$14.1 million in expense reimbursement and fees, respectively.
-The second option and third option segments are scheduled to end on May 31, 2020.
+The Company is currently performing under the fourth option segment of the contract during which the Company may receive up to a total of \$4.6 million in expense reimbursement and fees.
+The second and third option segments were completed on August 20, 2020.
+The fourth option segment is scheduled to end on February 15, 2021.